Category: sport

 Next thing he’ll be suggesting a stiff upper cover.

-A strange thing has happened since John’s critique!
-I am using less exclamation marks!
-I have even written sentences without any!!
+A strange thing has happened since John’s exaggerated critique!!!
+I am using less exclamation marks!!
+I have even written sentences without any!
 It actually feels quite good.
+I’ve discovered the full stop.
 The new, restrained me.
+Exciting.

 Duzi 1972